- Hypertension after kidney transplantation

 Finally, chapter 8 is a case report of RDN of the native kidneys in a single KTR, who had a sustained BP lowering six months after RDN.

 - Research conducted at: Universiteit van Amsterdam

-Chapter 5: Blood pressure dipping in kidney transplant recipients on regular and prolonged release tacrolimus (Embargo until 07 December 2018)
+Chapter 5: Blood pressure dipping in kidney transplant recipients on regular and prolonged release tacrolimus (Embargo up to and including 7 December 2018)

-Chapter 7: Renal sympathetic nerve activity after catheter-based renal denervation (Embargo until 07 December 2018)
+Chapter 7: Renal sympathetic nerve activity after catheter-based renal denervation (Embargo up to and including 7 December 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.